rambler-digital-solutions/release_dove/README.md

 mount ReleaseDove::Application => '/releases'
 ```

-Finally, include the front-end part:
+Finally, plug in the front-end:
 ```javascript
 TODO: include npm package 'release_dove'
 ```

 ## Usage

-When running without from-end part, _https://you_app.com/releases_ will return a collection of releases in `JSON` format from your `CHANGELOG.md` file, providing the latter is maintained in a [conventional way](http://keepachangelog.com/en/0.3.0/).
+When running without front-end, _https://you_app.com/releases_ will return a collection of releases in `JSON` format from your `CHANGELOG.md` file, providing the latter is maintained in a [conventional way](http://keepachangelog.com/en/0.3.0/).

 ## Release attributes